Last updated: June 6, 2023

-Before you begin the process of reviewing applications, ensure that all applicants meet the eligibility requirements.
+Before you begin the process of reviewing applications for a BC Public Service position, ensure that all applicants meet the eligibility requirements.

-Screening for eligibility is a process that determines who is an eligible applicant.
-Only those screened through will be considered further in the staffing action.
+Screening for eligibility is a process that determines an eligible applicant.
+Only those screened will be considered further in the staffing action.

 - Geographic restrictions